hobbo91/BetterBright/README.md

 **`debug_enable`** - diagnostics, for troubleshooting. `0` = off (default). `1` = an
-on-screen debug line on every brightness event (press/combo/dim/wake/idle) showing the firmware level, your level, the event, and how the OSD is being drawn. `2` = everything in `1` plus a verbose `BetterBright.log` next to the plugin.
+on-screen debug line on every brightness event (press/combo/dim/wake/idle) showing the `sceDisplayGetBrightness level`, user level, the event, and how the OSD is being drawn. `2` = everything in `1` plus a verbose `BetterBright.log` next to the plugin.

 ## Files